komerpoodari/CarND-LaneLines-P1/README.md

 To complete the project, two files will be submitted: a file containing project code and a file containing a brief write up explaining your solution.
 We have included template files to be used both for the [code](https://github.com/udacity/CarND-LaneLines-P1/blob/master/P1.ipynb) and the [writeup](https://github.com/udacity/CarND-LaneLines-P1/blob/master/writeup_template.md).The code file is called P1.ipynb and the writeup template is writeup_template.md

-To meet specifications in the project, take a look at the requirements in the [project rubric](https://review.udacity.com/#!/rubrics/322/view)
+To meet specifications in the project, looked at the requirements in the [project rubric](https://review.udacity.com/#!/rubrics/322/view) and completed the required steps.

 Creating a Great Writeup
 ---

+**Completed the following required steps for write-up**

 For this project, a great writeup should provide a detailed response to the "Reflection" section of the [project rubric](https://review.udacity.com/#!/rubrics/322/view).
 There are three parts to the reflection:

 1. Describe the pipeline